Skip to main content

 Full Bio

-Mr. Robertson was an investment banker for nearly 20 years and has over US$100 billion in completed transaction experience.
-He has extensive M&A experience (>US$80 billion) as well as significant ECM, DCM and restructuring experience (US$22bn across 50 capital raisings: 35 public market deals, 15 private market deals) across a broad group of sectors.
-Mr. Robertson has held numerous senior positions, including Co-Head of Investment Banking, Asia and Head of Sectors, Asia (which included both investment banking and corporate banking).
-Employers have included Lazard Freres, Credit Suisse First Boston/Donaldson, Lufkin & Jenrette and The Royal Bank of Scotland/ABN AMRO.
+He has extensive M&A experience (>US$80 billion/C$110 billion) as well as significant ECM, DCM and restructuring experience (US$22 billion/C$30 billion, across 50 capital raisings: 35 public market deals, 15 private market deals) across a broad group of sectors.
+Employers have included Lazard Frères, Credit Suisse First Boston/Donaldson, Lufkin & Jenrette and The Royal Bank of Scotland/ABN AMRO.

 During his banking career, Mr. Robertson held a wide variety of committee responsibilities, including: Co-Head of the Investment Banking Management Committee in Asia, Co-Head of the Regional M&A Engagement Committee (Asia Pacific), Member of the Regional Equities Engagement Committee (Asia Pacific), Regional Capital Allocation Committee (Asia Pacific), Asia Pacific Banking Management Committee, Global M&A Engagement Committee, Global TMT Management Committee, Global TMT Capital Allocation Committee and the Asian Global Clients Management Team.

 Mr. Robertson lived and worked in Asia (15 years) as well as in New York and San Francisco (4 years).
 Prior to becoming an investment banker, Mr. Robertson spent over a year volunteering primarily with domestic female indigenous NGOs in remote areas of Central America followed by a year working and volunteering in Nanning and Wuhan, China.
+He is conversant in both Mandarin and Spanish.

 Mr. Robertson was the “Finance Expert in Residence” for 13 years for Smith’s Career Advancement Centre.
 Students trained/coached successfully achieved employment at the world’s top hedge funds (including Bridgewater, Citadel, Point72, etc.), private equity firms (including Apollo, Ares, BC Partners, Blackstone, Carlyle, Clayton, Dubilier & Rice, KKR, etc.), boutique investment banks (including Ardea, Centerview, Evercore, Greenhill, Lazard, Moelis, PJT, etc.) and bulge bracket banks (including Bank of America, Barclays, Citibank, Goldman Sachs, JP Morgan, Morgan Stanley, CSFB/UBS, BMO, CIBC, RBC, Scotia, TD, etc.) in a variety of global financial centers including New York, San Francisco, Toronto, Los Angeles, Chicago, Houston, Hong Kong and London.